The pro-nilpotent Lawrence-Krammer-Bigelow representation: The general recipe

-where $\mathrm{hAut}(X)$ is the grouplike topological monoid of homotopy automorphisms of $X$.
+where $\mathrm{hAut}(X)$ is the grouplike topological monoid of homotopy automorphisms of $X$ (i.e.~it is a monoid under composition, which is continuous with respect to the compact-open topology, and the discrete monoid $\pi_{0}(\mathrm{hAut}(X))$ is a group).
 The assumption that $K \twoheadrightarrow Q$ is $\Gamma$-invariant means that the local system $\cL_Q$ on $X$ is invariant under the action \eqref{eq:action-by-homotopy-automorphisms}.
-There is therefore a well-defined induced action on the twisted homology of $X$ with local system $\cL_Q$ in any degree $i\geq 0$:
+There is therefore a well-defined induced (left) action on the twisted homology of $X$ with local system $\cL_Q$ in any degree $i\geq 0$:

-This is a representation over $\bZ[Q]$ since the local system $\cL_Q$ is defined over $\bZ[Q]$. \end{proof}
+This is a representation over $\bZ[Q]$ since the local system $\cL_Q$ is defined over $\bZ[Q]$.
+More precisely, it is a left representation of $\Gamma$ in the category of right $\bZ[Q]$-modules. \end{proof}

 If the space $X$ is locally compact, we may alternatively take twisted \emph{Borel-Moore} homology in the last step of the above proof, to obtain another representation